• Skip to primary navigation

 If these activities are not available to you as an option, you can try this drama circle we created.
 It is available in our TpT Store ($USD) and BN Shop ($CAN).
 We wrote it for our students in simple language we knew they would be able to understand.
 It talks about how life was before the settlers arrived, how life changed after the settlers arrived and why it’s important to move forward through truth and understanding.

 Include games and activities that are part of Indigenous culture.
-An example of this is the Bone Game, which can be found in our Resource Library or we can send you a copy when you sign up for our email list.
+An example is this Bone Game.
+Find it in our Resource Library or we can send you a copy when you join our email list.

 Click here to get a free classroom game when you sign up for our email list.